5 Things to do this fall in Providence, Rhode Island

 Treat yourself to a Pumpkin Spice Latte

-While Starbucks comes out with their trademark drink every fall (and it is delicious), local coffee shops also get in on the action.
+While Starbucks comes out with their trademark drink every fall (and it is delicious), many local coffee shops also get in on the action.
 In Providence, Pastiche, a quaint European cafe, is a must try.
 Not only does this local treasure offer the most tantalizing selections of homemade desserts, but they also serve great coffee.
 During the fall season, they release a wonderful Pumpkin Spice Latte.
 Other seasonal goodies include a Pumpkin Praline Tart, Pumpkin Praline muffins, Pumpkin cheesecake, and Pumpkin cookies.

 Add in a nice presentation and a super cozy setting inside a charming house in Providence’s historic Federal Hill neighborhood, and the overall experience is so much better than that which you would find at a standard boring chain.